cbrauckmuller/helium/README.md

 ### $responsive-breakpoint

 (pixels) At a certain point, you are going to want your multi-column grid to collapse into a single column as the individual columns will start to become too narrow.
 By default, this is set to 767px, so anything smaller than an iPad in portrait mode with get a single-column layout.
 Feel free to adjust this value as your design requires.

+# Buttons

+Buttons are a big component of any UI.
+Helium tries to include many common button patterns without making too many assumptions about how you will use them.